-Only in 2010, 16 years after the article of Michel Wood, and after a lot of hot debates in the Rural Water Supply sector between VLOM critics and VLOM promotors, the devestating evidence of broken handpumps all over Africa could not be denied anymore and in a shocking but honest publication of UNICEF / RWSN (Click Here) it was finally officially acknowledged that the VLOM model did not work and that the NGOs were more to blame than the communities.
+Only in 2010, 16 years after the bold article of Michel Wood and after a lot of hot debates in the Rural Water Supply sector between VLOM critics and VLOM promotors, the devestating evidence of broken handpumps all over Africa could not be denied anymore and in a shocking but honest publication, UNICEF / RWSN (Click Here) finally admitted officially that the VLOM model did not work and that the NGOs were more to blame than the communities.
 These poor people actually never got a fair change to play their role in the maintenance of the pumps.

-The UNICEF / RWSN study concluded that due to the contineous pump breakdowns at least over 40% of the handpumps in Africa are not functional anymore.
-And even worse, they pointed out that in fact the NGO sector greatly contributed to that because of their unwillingness to change their approach and not taking responsabilities for their water projects.
+The bold UNICEF / RWSN study concluded that at least over 40% of the handpumps in Africa (in some regions up to 70%) are not functional anymore.
+And even worse, they honestly pointed out that in fact the NGO sector greatly contributed to that because of their unwillingness to change their approach and not taking responsabilities for their water projects.

 The BlueZone Maintenance Model (BMM)

-To avoid that also the BluePump would have such maintenance problems, we did not "invent" ourselves a better apprpach, instead, we asked the communities and local pump mechanics all over Africa what THEY would suggest as the best maintenance model for the BluePump.
+To avoid that also the BluePump would have such maintenance problems, we did not "inposed" a better approach, instead, we asked the communities and local pump mechanics all over Africa what THEY would suggest as the best maintenance model for the BluePump.

-With their valueble imput we developed and introduced the "BlueZone" O&M system, which is now considered by the communities and pump mechanics to be the most sustainable way to maintain rural handpumps.
+With their valueble imput we developed and introduced the "BlueZone" O&M system, which is now considered by the communities and pump mechanics that have experienced this, to be the most sustainable way to maintain rural handpumps.

 The BlueZone Approach

-The basic idea of a BlueZone, is that the users of the BluePump have:
+The basic idea of a BlueZone, is that the BluePumps are grouped together, in a zone with many BluePumps, with a central back-up for maintenance.
+This allows the users of the BluePump to:

 With BluePumps in a BlueZone, such a "Rapid Response" (RR) is possible because all the BluePumps in a BlueZone are interconnected through management and monitoring by a Regional Organization, preferably the District Water Department (DWD).

-We prefer that the local Government DWD takes the lead in this, because in the end, this will facilitate monitoring and building of an institutional memory.
+We prefer that the local Government DWD (if possible) takes the lead in this, because in the end, this will facilitate monitoring and building of an institutional memory.

 In case of a problem, the Pump Care Taker will contact the DWD and ask for a repair.
 After the DWD has received the standard fee for a repair of about US$ 50,-, the DWD takes action and will send the Regional Pump Mechanic (RPM) to look into the problem.